 The short answer is yes.
 Plant based proteins act very differently than whey, collagen or egg white protein powders, so I would really recommend you find a vegan (plant based) protein powder you love.

-I personally have been using Nuzest Clean protein powder (affiliate link) for all my baking.
+I personally have been using Nuzest Clean protein powder for all my baking.
 I love that they don’t add any stevia or sweeteners and they are very careful about the sourcing of their peas (it’s a pea protein powder).
-This protein has not caused any digestive discomfort for Dave which is huge for us, since so many other brands were causing stomach issues!
-If you want to order Nuzest, use “BITES” at checkout to get 15% off!
+This protein has not caused any digestive discomfort for Dave which is huge for us since so many other brands were causing stomach issues!

 How do you make gluten free donuts?